Lifting coarse homotopies: Application to metric cones

 \section{Application to metric cones}

 In order to demonstrate how the results of the previous section can be used to compute coarse fundamental groups of spaces, we consider metric cones over compact Riemannian manifolds of non-positive sectional curvature (for convenience, all manifolds in this section will be assumed to be connected unless stated otherwise).
+Metric cones were defined at the end of the previous section (Definition \ref{conedef}).
 Specifically, we prove the following theorem.

 \begin{Theorem} Let $M$ be a compact Riemannian manifold of non-positive sectional curvature, and let $\mathcal{O}M$ be the metric cone over $M$.
 Let $b$ be any $\mathbb{R}_+$-basepoint in $\mathcal{O}M$.
 Then there is an isomorphism